emerichunter/emerichunter.github.io/_drafts/2021-06-08-optimizing-functions.md

 ### Pretty maids all in a row/Row your boat

 ### Level up the cursor

+### C > SQL

+Let's face it C is a lot harder to code than a SQL function.
+But C is faster than SQL.
+If you have explored every option here, and you think it's too slow, you might want to turn to C.

 ### Make use of everything you have